DemonDxv/Lite/README.md

-# Lite Client but its legit modules only
+# Lite Client but its legit modules only kinda lol

 ```
 Credits: